DezTheJackal/PhoneBookLOCA/README.md

 ## 🙏 Contributors

-Thanks to everyone who has contributed features and improvements to make this tool better for the community.
+Special thanks to the following contributors who have added features to make this tool more powerful for the community:

+- **0xb0rn3 (0xbv1)** - v1.1 OSINT features, Go-powered web scanner, API integrations, batch processing enhancements

+Want to contribute?
+Check out the [Contributing](#-contributing) section!

 ---